ESP: Spanish Literature and Culture

 This course explores contemporary Latin American film production in order to foster a better understanding of Latin American cultures and history while investigating complex power dynamics in Latin American societies.
 Films will be the points of departure to address critical issues such as history, culture, politics, economics, and religion; ethnic diversity, gender, class-based and racial conflicts; violence, dictatorship, and revolution; and the place of Latin America in an increasingly globalized world.
 No knowledge of Spanish is required.

-Gen Ed Attribute: Arts Distributive Requirement, Diversity Requirement, Foreign Language Culture Cluster, Spanish Culture Cluster.
+Gen Ed Attribute: Arts Distributive Requirement, Diverse Community(select both), Spanish CC (select both)

 Distance education offering may be available.